-Within the “Accelerating Genetic Gains in Maize and Wheat” and “Zinc mainstreaming in Wheat” projects funded by the BMGF, the UK FCDO, the USAID, and the FFAR; CIMMYT is piloting to further shortening its breeding cycle to increase its breeding efficiency.
+The CIMMYT Global Wheat Program currently optimizes, and pilots accelerated breeding schemes to increase overall genetic gains through the ‘Accelerating Genetic Gains in Maize and Wheat’ and ‘Zinc mainstreaming in Wheat’ projects funded by the BMGF, FCDO, USAID, and FFAR.
 A robust, cost-effective mid-density SNP platform is ideal for this type of genomic-assisted breeding approach.

 Over the last year, global supply chains and service providers have been affected by rising inflation, costs and challenges.
 Genotyping services and inputs in particular are affected by rising demand due to the global COVID-19 pandemic.

 The CGIAR Excellence in Breeding Platform (EiB) has been proactive in maintaining the availability and quality of our brokered genotyping services throughout ongoing challenges.
 For 2022, there will be a small cost increase to our partners as a result of the higher prices charged by our trusted service partners.

 The 1k RiCA panel for rice is the mid-density genotyping panel developed at the International Rice Research Institute (IRRI) to enable affordable, efficient genomic selection.
 It has been implemented at several service providers and platforms, but currently is offered at Agriplex and DArT.
 Both platforms use custom amplicon workflows that reliably deliver almost all markers from all samples.

 Banana breeding programs in East Africa are starting to use genetic analysis to speed up varietal improvement, thanks to open data and access to low-cost services.